 Three generations of the Tillman family depend on the Alta Colina Vineyard—we intimately understand that we must sustainably farm our property.
 Not only to continue growing world-class wine grapes, but also to ensure that Alta Colina Vineyard will remain productive for future generations.
-Accordingly, we subscribe to the Code of Sustainable Winegrowing.
+Accordingly, we farm our property organically--no synthetic inputs are allowed.
 Our commitment is not only to our family but to the land and the grapes so we can continue making wine of the highest quality.
 We know that the vineyard determines the wines from year to year so we have focused on developing Alta Colina with a total commitment to growing excellent grapes.

 The first winter after planting, we seeded cover crops between vine rows and around the edges of blocks.
 By late spring the native grasses (a blend of nearly 20 different species) overwhelmed the seeded crop, so we now depend strictly on native species for our cover crop.
 We mow as soon as the ground has dried to control the vigor of the native cover crop to preserve as much ground water for the vines as possible, and to eliminate habitat for field mice and voles that gnaw on our vines.

 We meet most vine nutrition needs through the application of compost in the early winter months, so the rains can distribute the organic matter through the root zone.
 We collect leaf petioles in the spring for laboratory analysis to assess actual plant nutrition.
 We deliver additional fertilizer through the drip irrigation system as needed on an individual block basis.
-Most fertigation utilizes organic preparations such as fish oils or compost tea, but occasionally we will use a synthetic fertilizer when needed.
+All fertigation utilizes organic preparations such as fish oils or compost tea.
 On some occasions, foliar sprays of nutrients are applied to optimize micro-nutrient requirements.
 Our philosophy is to keep the vines in balance using the most natural approach that we can.
 Block 2 (Syrah) and half of block 11 (Mourvedre) have been farmed fully organically since the vineyard's inception.
 Commencing in 2013, the entire vineyard has been under organic methods.